Causal Mediation in Natural Experiments: Mechanisms in the Oregon Health Insurance Experiment

-There are two main problems with this approach.
-First, it provides no evidence for the effect of healthcare on health and well-being, so does not identify the causal mechanism.
-Claims of identifying the mechanism (even suggestively) would require a hidden assumption that healthcare positively affects health outcomes.
-While this assumption is not unreasonable, nowhere else in applied economics is a hidden assumption of a positive average causal effect taken at face value --- it must be motivated with quantitative evidence.
+This approach gives necessary, but not sufficient, identification of healthcare as a mediating mechanism.
+It is not sufficient because it provides no evidence for the effect of healthcare on health and well-being, so does not identify the causal mechanism.
+Studying this mechanism with suggestive evidence require an additional, hidden assumption that healthcare positively affects health outcomes.
+While this assumption is not unreasonable in general, it may not apply within the data under study; subjective well-being is measured only 12 months after the Medicaid lottery, which may not be enough time for health gains to accrue.
 Second, this approach does not quantify the mechanism effects.
-The proportion of effects operating through healthcare could only have a small effect on self-reported outcomes recorded only 12 months later, or possibly a very large effect --- it is a priori unclear.
-In addition, the relevant mediating effect is not the average effect of healthcare usage, but the effect for Oregon residents who were induced to use more healthcare after winning the wait-list lottery.
+Healthcare could have a very large effect on subjective health and well-being, or possibly a very small effect --- it is a priori unclear.
+In addition, the mediator mechanism effect refers not to the average effect of healthcare usage, but to the effect for Oregon residents who were induced to use more healthcare after winning the wait-list lottery (mediator compliers).
 This local effect could differ substantially from a population average, and potentially mislead conclusions about the magnitude or generality of the mechanism.
-In summary, this approach is not suggestive evidence of mechanisms, it is suggestive conjecture of mechanisms; it compels claims about mechanisms behind treatment effects which are not justified by causal evidence.
+Together, these concerns mean that a suggestive analysis of healthcare as a mediating mechanism are not dispositive; without additional assumptions, they neither identify nor quantify the mediator mechanism channel.

-CM offers a compelling alternative framework.
-Unlike suggestive evidence of mechanisms, CM explicitly defines the estimands of interest (the average direct and indirect effects) and lays out clear assumptions under which these quantities are identified.
+CM offers a compelling alternative framework, explicitly defining the average direct and indirect effects and clear assumptions under which they are identified.
 Moreover, it delivers quantitative answers to the key question: how much of a treatment effect operates through a specific mediator mechanism?
 CM is widely used in fields such as epidemiology, psychology, and medicine where researchers regularly decompose treatment effects into component pathways.
-However, CM methods have not yet been rigorously examined from an economic perspective to assess their applicability in observational causal research, such as natural experiments.
+However, CM methods have not yet been examined from an economic perspective to assess their applicability in observational causal research, such as natural experiments.